Trapped: The Alex Cooper Story: Plot

 She endures this for many days, but for her, lying to end the torture. get in their good graces is not an option, as they are demanding she tell them Frankie's last name as the condition of believing her "conversion" is a success.
 Each time she tries—asking for help at the alternative high school, using an employee's phone in a restaurant bathroom to call Frankie (who she hopes is looking for her), and passing a note in a grocery store—Johnny hurts her by either punching her or striking her with his belt.
+On the 94th day, Johnny and Tiana allow Alex to spend Thanksgiving with her parents who are visiting her grandparents and plan to move to Utah.
 Knowing Frankie is 18, Alex's parents want to press charges against her.
 Alex clearly loves Frankie as writing to her in a secret journal (where she also records the number of days she has been held captive) has been her only salve.

-Wanting to protect Frankie, but no longer able to withstand the physical and emotional pain, Alex attempts suicide by taking an entire bottle of pills, leaving a suicide note for her parents.
+Wanting to protect Frankie, but no longer able to withstand the physical and emotional pain, Alex attempts suicide by taking an entire bottle of pills, leaving a suicide note for her parents as she submerges herself in bathwater.
 Johnny pulls her out of the water and Tiana scolds her for doing something worse than running in their daughter's bathtub.
 Johnny and Tiana get Alex a session with Bishop Carver (Laurie Murdock).
 She tells him what he needs to know, but he does not give any good advice to help with her plight.
-Johnny and Tiana allow Alex to spend Thanksgiving with her parents.

 Eventually, Alex breaks down and gives them her girlfriend's last name and assures them that she is straight, following all of their rules for 77 days.
 As a result, they let her go to school, her first real contact with others besides the Simms and their enablers.
 They again lecture her that they know all the teachers and administrators—who watch and report her every move—and they are mostly correct.
 In addition, she is to use the cover story that she is in town helping her grandparents.

 At school, Alex meets a friendly student named Jason (Stephen Joffe) and his English teacher Mrs. Carol Lynn Nielson (Elisa Moolecherry).
 Later, Alex finds out they head the school's Gay-Straight Alliance, and that Jason himself is openly gay.
 Alex then learns that Jason has also struggled with discrimination and suicidal thoughts, but he shares that he is able to endure because his mom is loving and accepting.
 Rightly believing she could trust him, one day she hurriedly tells Jason some of what she has been forced to go through.
 However, Carol Lynn is also in the room and Alex panics, worried the teacher will tell someone.
 Carol Lynn and Jason quickly convince her that both intend to help.